kgisl/project-ideas/fcc/fcc2Agenda.md

 ## Parallel Sessions:

 ### 1 Agile Engineering for the Web
-Browse these slides by James Shore, Javascript expert  [this](doc/agile-engineering-for-web-slides.pdf)
+Browse [these slides](doc/agile-engineering-for-web-slides.pdf) by James Shore, Javascript expert.

 "Agile Engineering for the Web" - the same title can be used for the talk.
 And it can be conceptualized and delivered in two stages -